 Incomplete or insufficient maintenance can lead to unexpected battery failure or reduction of battery power.
-Maintenance work must be completed once every six months by trained technical specialists in accordance with the instructions in this documentation.
+Maintenance work must be completed once every six months by HOPPECKE specialists or by qualified personnel trained by HOPPECKKE in accordance with the instructions in this documentation.

-Work on batteries, especially installation and maintenance should be performed by trained HOPPECKE specialists (or by personnel trained by HOPPECKE) only; personnel must be familiar with battery handling and the required precautionary measures.
+Work on batteries, especially installation and maintenance should be performed by trained HOPPECKE specialists (or by qualified personnel trained by HOPPECKE) only; personnel must be familiar with battery handling and the required precautionary measures.
 Unauthorized persons must keep away from the batteries.